DavidVentura/blog/blog/raw/distributed-blog/POST.md

 |ams           | DE              |         64.972008 | 139.178.72.187 |
 |ams           | DE              |         66.102748 | 139.178.72.187 |

-and these spikes are exactly what I was talking about -- apparently Gcore's reverse DNS lookup places `216.246.119.86` somewhere closer to Los Angeles than to Amsterdam.
+Some of the requests are served from the wrong region (`LAX` in the previous table).
+I assume[^gaslight] that Gcore's GeoDNS service uses some kind of reverse-lookup database to determine where the clients are, and which record to return.

+[^gaslight]: Maybe it was Fly.io gaslighting me and giving me a server in USA when I asked for one in Amsterdam, but that sounds very unlikely

+I don't think this is a good way to implement location-aware DNS: those databases go out of date, and most importantly the concept of "to which physical location this address belongs to" does not make sense.

-I believe that the right way to do this is to use the _DNS server_'s geographical location for the decision, and settled with AWS Route53.
+The right way to do this is to use the _DNS server_'s geographical location for the decision, the user will be routed to the "closest" DNS server thanks to BGP anyway &mdash; given a sufficient number of {^POPs|points of presence}, the DNS server's location is a pretty good proxy for the user's location.

+The only provider that offers this feature, as far as I know, is AWS' Route53, so that's what I am using now.

 If you know of another DNS provider with this feature, please let me know.

 ## Providers and costs

-For servers, I picked [Greencloud vps](https://greencloudvps.com/) for my VPS in Singapore ($25/year) and [Racknerd](https://www.racknerd.com/kvm-vps) for the VPS in Texas, USA ($12/year).
+For servers, I picked [Greencloud](https://greencloudvps.com/) for my VPS in Singapore ($25/year) and [Racknerd](https://www.racknerd.com/kvm-vps) for the VPS in Texas, USA ($12/year).
 I was already using [Hetzner](https://www.hetzner.com/cloud/) for my VPS in Germany ($36/year)

 DNS is Route53, which costs $6/year.